""

 The MNP Consumer Debt Index measures Canadians’ attitudes toward their consumer debt and gauges their ability to pay their bills, endure unexpected expenses, and absorb interest-rate fluctuations without approaching insolvency.
 Conducted by Ipsos and updated quarterly, the Index is an industry-leading barometer of financial pressure or relief among Canadians.

-Now in its twenty-fourth wave, the Index has rebounded to 89 points, up 12 points from the all-time low recorded last quarter.
-Visit MNPdebt.ca/CDI to learn more.
+Now in its twenty-ninth wave, the MNP Consumer Debt Index has dropped to 85 points, down six points from the previous quarter MNPdebt.ca/CDI to learn more.

 Latest Consumer Debt Index Blog Posts